Ada-Developers-Academy/core-unit-1/intro-to-tests/packages-and-managing-packages.md

 Where `<packagename>` is replaced with a package name.

+### !callout-secondary

+## Global Installations vs. Virtual Environments
-Callout: We are largely using `pip` to do global installations on our computer.
+We are largely using `pip` to do global installations on our computer.
 It is best practice to use `pip` to install packages in a virtual environment; this is out of scope for this curriculum, but feel free to dive deeper.

+### !end-callout

 ## Summary